grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* Right now I think she reads more like the elder captain she will be in later stories
 		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
 		* The older version of her (see character notes) was really for being a role model for Shakes.
 That isn't in this first book.
 Maybe later.
+* [ ] during the storm add something about the malevolent forces of nature trying to do them down (if it's not there already)
 * [X] maybe say somewhere that they should think about installing a snorkel?
 	* (So sub nerds who read the book understand that they don't have one)
 * [X] do you gap a diesel engine spark plug?